frappe/erpnext_documentation/user/manual/en/stock/item.md

 * **Valuation Method**: Select the Valuation Method whether FIFO or Moving Average.
 To know more about Valuation Methods, [click here](/docs/user/manual/en/stock/articles/item-valuation-fifo-and-moving-average).

 ### 3.4 Automatic Reordering
 When the stock of an item dips under a certain quantity, you can set an automatic reorder under 'Auto Reorder' section.
 This should be enabled in [Stock Settings](/docs/user/manual/en/stock/stock-settings#9-automatic-material-request).
 This will raise a [Material Request](/docs/user/manual/en/stock/material-request) for the Item.
+The user with roles Purchase Manager and Stock Manager will be **notified** when the Material Request is created.

 * **Check in (group)**: In which group warehouses to check the quantity of the item.
 * **Request for**: Which warehouse to stock the item reorder.
 * **Re-order Level**: When this quantity is reached, the reorder will be triggered.
 Re-order level can be determined based on the lead time and the average daily consumption.
 For example, you can set the reorder level of Motherboard at 10.
 When only 10 Motherboards are remaining in stock, the system will either automatically create a Material Request in your ERPNext account.
 * **Re-order Qty**: The number of units to be reordered so that the sum of ordering cost and holding cost is at its minimum.
 The re-order quantity is based on the 'Minimum Order Qty' specified by the supplier and many other factors.

   For example, If reorder level is 100 items, your reorder quantity may not necessarily be 100 items.
 The Reorder quantity can be greater than or equal to the reorder level.
 It may depend upon lead time, discount, transportation and average daily consumption.